Vai2704/WarelineAssignment/README.md

 # Wareline Assignment

 This is an Android application that fetches images from the Pexels API and displays them in a RecyclerView using Glide for image loading and caching.
+This project is developed on the latest Android version and supports compile SDK 34.

 ## Features